Hiwonder-docs/24-Channel-Servo-Controller/source/docs/2_Communication_Protocol.md

 ## 2.1 Sending Data from the User to the Controller

-The TX pin of the user’s device should be connected to the controller’s RX pin.
-The controller and the user’s system must share a common ground (GND).
+The TX pin of the user's device should be connected to the controller's RX pin.
+The controller and the user's system must share a common ground (GND).
 When the controller receives correct data, the **blue LED2** will blink once, indicating successful reception.
 If incorrect data is sent, **LED2** will remain steadily lit.
-The buzzer will emit two quick “beep-beep” sounds to indicate a data error.
+The buzzer will emit two quick "beep-beep" sounds to indicate a data error.

 (1) Command Name: CMD\_ SERVO_MOVE, Command Value: 3, Data Length (Length):